linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 6/Week 6 Bank Analysis and Valuation.md

 	 - Banks largely have financial assets
 	 - Deposits could be viewed as raw material
 	 - Fixed assets are not so important,  except IT
-- Bank invest heavily in intangible assets (e.g.,  human capital)
+- Bank invest heavily in [[Week 5 Accounting Recap- R&D, Intangibles, M&A & Goodwill#INTANGIBLE AMORTIZATION AND NON‐GAAP REPORTING|intangible]] assets (e.g.,  human capital)
 - Regulation and the role of (equity) capital
 ### IMPORTANCE OF REGULATORY CAPITAL
 - Regulation Is Part Of The Business Model